UnalYigitGulmez/Landmine-Detection-Robotic-Vehicle-with-GPS-Positioning/README.md

 You can operate it manually with a joystick.

 There is an LCD screen on the controller.
 When our robot encounters an obstacle or metal while operating automatically or manually, it stops and sends a signal and coordinates to the controller.
+Communication is facilitated by nrf24l01.
+Coordinates are obtained using the neo-7m GPS module.